-In this document, the term cryptographic module, refers to the Crypto-C ME FIPS 140-2 Security Level 1 validated cryptographic module.
+In this document, the term cryptographic module, refers to the Crypto-C ME FIPS 140-2validated cryptographic module for Overall Security Level 1 with Level 2 Roles, Services and Authentication, and Level 3 Design Assurance.

 Document Organization

 This Security Policy explains the cryptographic module's FIPS 140-2 relevant features and functionality.
 This document comprises the following sections: